elliothha/generative-modeling-zoo/README.md

 # Generative Modeling Zoo

+[3/15/23 Update] Updated Flow-based models repo

-[3/15/23 Update] A collection of my PyTorch implementations of various generative model architectures.
+A collection of my PyTorch implementations of various architectures in the generative modeling zoo.

 ## Architectures / Models